There are a lot of vending machines selling all sorts of things in Japan.

 8. Soup Stock

-Another weird one as, to me at least, I’d not even consider buying some soup stock from a vending machine.
+This is another weird one, as, to me at least, I’d not even consider buying soup stock from a vending machine.

 But dashi stock is all this beauty sells.